Reo Addai Basoah: Politics

 His political career began in 1992 when he first entered Parliament as a commissioner for the state enterprise commission.
 He was later appointed as the chairman of the finance committee in 1997.
 He contested in the 1996 general elections as a representative of the Kumawu constituency on the ticket of the New Patriotic Party and won with a total of 15,025 of the total votes cast that year.
 He then contested again in the 2000 general elections and retained his seat for the second time with a total of 13,554 votes making 57.80% of the total votes cast.
 He died before the end of his parliamentary term.

 Death

-Basoah died at the Korle-Bu Teaching Hospital after being admitted for three days following a short illness.
+Basoah died at the Korle-Bu Teaching Hospital in the Greater Accra Region, on 30 July 2002.
+He had been admitted three days earlier following a short illness.